elastic/elasticsearch-php/README.md

 | >= 1.0, < 2.0         | 1.0 or 2.0               |
 | <= 0.90.x             | 0.4                      |

- - If you are using Elasticsearch 7.x you can use use Elasticsearch-PHP 7.x branch
+ - If you are using Elasticsearch 7.x you can use Elasticsearch-PHP 7.x branch
  - If you are using Elasticsearch 6.6 to 6.7, use Elasticsearch-PHP 6.7.x branch.
  - If you are using Elasticsearch 6.0 to 6.5, use Elasticsearch-PHP 6.5.x branch.
  - If you are using Elasticsearch 5.x, use Elasticsearch-PHP 5.0 branch.